-Providing all of the support necessary for the children to stay in school is a top priority.
-While primary school is free in Kenya, the cost of a uniform and other school supplies can be prohibitive.
-Secondary school students require tuition (even in public school), uniforms, supplies such as scientific calculators, and exam fees.
-The average cost for a year of high school is $350 per student.
+Providing the support necessary for the children to stay in school is a top priority.
+While primary school education is free in Kenya, the cost of a uniform and other school supplies can be prohibitive for families living in extreme poverty.
+The Umoja Project employs local tailors to make uniforms for 500 children each year at a cost of $10 per uniform.

 To learn more about the Student Education Program of Umoja Project (STEP UP), sign up for our mailing list in the column at right.